Washington State University

 The focus of Dr. Éva Szentirmai’s research is on neuronal circuits that are involved in regulating sleep-wake activity, feeding and metabolism.
 The purpose of her research is to understand how the brain uses metabolic and hormonal signals from the gastrointestinal tract and the hypothalamus to control sleep and coordinate metabolism and vigilance.
 Specifically, her laboratory investigates the role of the hypothalamic ghrelin-neuropeptide Y-orexin circuit and the brown adipose tissue in the regulation of sleep-wake activity and metabolism.

-Szentirmai is an assistant professor and researcher with the WWAMI Medical Education Program at WSU Spokane.
+Szentirmai is an assistant professor and researcher with WSU Spokane's medical education program.
 She is also affiliated with the Department of Veterinary and Comparative Anatomy, Pharmacology and Physiology, as well as the Sleep and Performance Research Center in Spokane.